 Treatment of Symptoms

-Treatment of gastroparesis depends on the severity of the symptoms.
+Treatment of GP depends on the severity of the symptoms.
 Dietary changes may be helpful and include eating several small meals each day rather than three large meals.
 The meals should be low in fiber, fat, and roughage.
 Liquids are often better handled than solid food in patients with gastroparesis.
-For diabetic patients, controlling blood sugar levels may decrease symptoms of gastroparesis.
-[Ask your doctor or a registered dietician for dietary guidelines.]
+For diabetic patients, controlling blood sugar levels may decrease symptoms of GP.

 Some medications help the stomach empty more quickly (pro-motility agents).
 One pro-motility agent is metoclopramide (Reglan), although this drug is often associated with side effects that limit its use.
 [The FDA requires a boxed warning and risk mitigation strategy for metoclopramide-containing drugs and warns against chronic use (more than 12 weeks) in all but rare cases of these products to treat gastrointestinal disorders.]